 There are additionally many, natural, polyhedral patterns upon which rings can be "mapped".
 Ringforcement thus can create "egg crate" surfaces or 3D woven effects.
 Traditional basket weavers are among the most prolific originators of many such patterns.
 Following is a 3D mesh frame work which is perhaps the easiest to produce.
 (The original page for this 3D mesh is linked here).

 It is to be made from stiff wire which can easily store latent energy during the act of quick production.
 The most readily available wire was used.
 It is MIG welding wire.
 First the wire must be appropriately configured in a coil, somewhat like the coil pictured below.
 Next the coil is simply bent over a hard edge while being firmly held on both sides of the hard edge.
 Next the coil is released.
 The latent energy which was stored during bending, will distribute these bends such that a conical or dome like framework is instantly formed!!
 The aforesaid latent energy alone fulfills the intricate labor of mesh or dome formation.
 Therefore it is automation in itself.
 This framework can make up a reinforcement unit to be additively combined in a building process.

 By Stacking coil- ringed coiled arrangements, columns can be formed.
 Flat coils and vertical coils both work.

-(Here is a link to electrrical coil explorations, involving flat siral coils of wire.)
+(Here is a link to electrical coil explorations, involving flat spiral coils of wire.)

 To be added: The relationship of the helix to the tetrahedron using zero-radius paths for the helix formation.